d-bl/MAE-gf/docs/marian.md

 * [mt-3238][G-3238]

 ## Windmills
+Grounds inspired by origami.
 I tried to make a ground inspired by the "pajarita".
 However, I have not yet found out how to connect them.
 Then I tried the windmills.
-The scheme for just windmills proved to be identiacal to the torchonground-scheme.
+The scheme for just windmills proved to be identical to the torchonground-scheme.
 A windmill in a square looked promissing.
 To be continued ....
 * [mt-windmill][wm-1]